 The purpose of these pocket parks is to stimulate business, enhance public enjoyment and create a thriving community.
 By providing attractive, safe spaces where various activities can take place, people are drawn together to meet, talk and relax.
 We invite you to do the same, drop by, admire the artwork and perhaps take in a concert or reading.

 Piedras y Pájaros Park

-Located in historical downtown La Paz on Constitución between Madero and Belisario Dominguez, the Piedras y Pájaros Park is open to the public between 8am and 8pm in summer, and 7am to 6pm in winter.
+The Piedras y Pájaros Park is located in historical downtown La Paz on Constitución between Madero and Belisario Dominguez.
+Inaugurated on April 13, 2012, this relaxing space is open to the public from 8am to 8pm in summer, and 7am to 6pm in winter.

-Here, concerts are organized in coordination with the La Paz Music School, local bands and musicians.
-Book and poetry readings take place frequently.
-Residents gather informally to play chess and converse with relaxing water sounds from the Choir in Harmony fountain in the background.
+On Friday evenings, depending on weather and availability, free concerts are often organized in coordination with the La Paz Music School, local bands and musicians.
+Additionally, book and poetry readings take place at various times.
+Residents gather informally to play chess, eat lunch, converse or simply enjoy a quiet moment.
+All the while, gentle water sounds from an artistic fountain provide a soothing background.

 In August and September of 2015, the park was renovated and a new decorative wall was added.

 Videos of Musicians

 The following video was recorded in the Piedras y Pájaros Park and provides glimpses of the overall setting, the plantings and the fountain.